Skip to main content

 Shadcn/ui Dark Mode

-If your boilerplate uses shadcn/ui, dark mode is already configured.
+If your boilerplate uses shadcn/ui, dark mode CSS variables are already defined.
 Just ensure:

 // tailwind.config.js already has: